-If you are really hell bent on preventing hidden devices from invading your privacy, you can invest in a hidden device detector.
+If you are really hellbent on preventing hidden devices from invading your privacy, you can invest in a hidden device detector.
 Cameras that use Bluetooth or Wi-Fi to send or receive data will emit an RF signal.
-You can purchase an RF signal detector to pick up those signals and then locate a hidden camera., for instance, costs about $25 on Amazon and has five modes to help locate hidden surveillance devices: Laser detection, vibration (mute) detection, beep detection, LED display detection, and headset mode.
+You can purchase an RF signal detector to pick up those signals and then locate a hidden camera.
+This, for instance, costs about $50 on Amazon and can find mini hidden cameras, wireless IP cameras, and other types of bugs and recording devices.

 You can also install certain apps on your phone that can scan for hidden cameras.
 These apps, like Hidden Camera Detector, may not be as accurate as an RF scanner, but for under $5 you can give them a try.
 Some of these apps may even be free.